 We think the best route is to walk up Carrera 4, take the connecting path to the second lookout and head down the stairs to Carrera 6.
 This is the busiest street in town with stores, restaurants and a pool hall.
 Ending our walk around sunset meant we timed it perfectly for a beer and an opportunity to watch the locals play some form of billiards before dinner.

 Play Tejos in a local bar

-One of the more fun things to do in Salento is learn how to play tejos.
+One of the more fun things to do in Salento is learning how to play tejos.
 This is a traditional Colombian game that is kind of like horseshoes with gunpowder.
-On Carrera 4 is a little bar that welcomes foreigners in to learn how to play.
+On Carrera 4, there is a little bar that welcomes foreigners in to learn how to play.
 The game is free to play but you must buy drinks.
 Each person gets a little weight to throw at a raised platform filled with clay.
 In the clay is a metal ring with little white gunpowder-filled triangles sitting on the edge.
 You get points for landing in the ring and more points for hitting and exploding the white triangles.
 It’s a lot of fun!

 When you’re tired of hiking, the Salento region is a great area to go horseback riding.
 Cabalgatas San Pablo has amazing recommendations on TripAdvisor, although there are many options.
 With miles of rolling hills and beautiful countryside, all levels of rider are sure to have a fabulous time.

 Eat a Patacón

 Patacones, flattened and fried plantains, are very common throughout Colombia and South America.
 However, they look different in Salento.
 Here they come out the size of a platter and can be ordered as a main dish with various toppings.
 I had one with cheese and beef – basically a plantain pizza.
 It was tasty, cheap and filling!

 How much time do you need in Salento, Colombia?